bhumitschaudhry/ConnectStorm/README.md

 ## 🎯 Overview

-File-Storm is a complete distributed file ingestion system that simulates real users uploading files to a web application.
+ConnectStorm is a complete distributed file ingestion system that simulates real users uploading files to a web application.
 It demonstrates:

 - **Distributed Queue Processing** with Redis Streams
 - **Time-Series Data Storage** with TimescaleDB